Alex-Yarkosky/cloudgame/README.md

 # Welcome to Cloud Game

-This repository started as a final project for a computer science class I took in eleventh grade a couple of years ago.
-It has uploaded into this repository for continued development to take place.
+This repository started as a final project for a computer science class I took in eleventh grade back in 2016.
+It has been uploaded into this repository for continued development to take place.

 ## The Premise